When do kids go back to school after summer? 2023 school holiday and term dates

 (Image credit: Getty Images)

-And with the first day of school looming it's a good idea to make sure you've got the right date in your diary, as the start of the new school year can vary across the UK.
-With this in mind, we've shared the all important back to school dates to note in your down, as well as upcoming school holiday term dates for the start of the academic year.
+And for many, with the first day of school looming it's a good idea to make sure you've got the right date in your diary, as the first school start date of the year can vary across the UK.
+With this in mind, we've shared the all-important back-to-school dates to note in your down and upcoming school holiday term dates for the start of the academic year.

-When do kids go back to school after the summer holidays?
+When do kids go back to school after the Christmas holidays?

-Children in England and Wales return to school after the summer holidays on either Monday 4 September or Tuesday 5 September 2023, depending on their local council.
-Meanwhile, pupils in Northern Ireland return to school on Friday 1 September, while school resumes in Scotland on Wednesday 16 August.
+Children in England and Wales return to school after the Christmas holidays on either Tuesday 2nd January 2024 or Monday 8th January 2024 depending on their local council.
+Meanwhile, pupils in Northern Ireland returned to school on Tuesday, 2nd January, while school resumes in Scotland on Monday 8th January.

-The reason for the differing dates across the UK is that schools across the UK break up for the summer holidays at different times.
-While pupils in England and Wales began the summer term on 17 April and broke up on 21 July, pupils in Scotland finished school for the summer on 29 June, while students in Northern Ireland started their summer on June 30.
+The reason for the differing dates across the UK is that schools across the UK break up for Christmas at different times.
+Those pupils in England and Wales who broke for the festive period on 15th December have a two-week break which means the children return earlier than those who broke up from school later on the 22nd December.

 When do secondary schools go back?

-Like primary schools, community secondary schools in England and Wales go back on 4 and 5 September 2023.
+Like primary schools, community secondary schools in England and Wales go back on January 2nd or January 8th 2024.
 However, private schools, academies, voluntary aided and foundation schools may have different return dates, so it's important to check with children's individual schools.

-Meanwhile, here on Goodto we've shared 8 family-friendly ways to get free food, and this one word will get you two free crumpets at Morrisons Cafes this summer
+Meanwhile, here on Goodto we've shared 8 family-friendly ways to get free food.

 2023/24 school holidays and term dates